-Article 6, paragraph 1(a) and annex I
+Article 6, paragraph 1 (a) and annex I

-48. The communicant submits that the burning of the waste is an activity within paragraphs 3, 5 and 22 of annex I to the Convention and is thus subject to article 6, paragraph 1(a).
+- 48. The communicant submits that the burning of waste is an activity within paragraphs 3, 5 and 22 of annex I to the Convention and is thus subject to article 6, paragraph 1 (a).
 Paragraph 5 of annex I on waste management concerns, inter alia, installations for the incineration of municipal waste with a capacity exceeding 3 tons per hour and installations for disposal of non-hazardous waste with a capacity exceeding 50 tons per day.
-The communicant submits that the documentation submits that the environmental permit permits 247 tons of solid urban waste per day and 127 tons of dried sewage sludge per day giving a total of 374 tons of waste per day (ie more than 50 tons per day) and incinerating 15.58 tons per hour (ie more than 3 tons per hour).34

-49. Paragraph 3 of annex I of the Convention includes installations for the production of cement clinker in rotary kilns with a production capacity exceeding 500 tons per day.
-The communicant submits that the environmental impact study establishes that Uniland's plant produces cement clinker in rotary kilns with a production capacity of 5000 tons per day.35

-50. With respect to paragraph 22 of annex I, the communicant alleges that a substantial modification of the activity of producing cement has taken place, and thus this paragraph is also triggered.36

-51. The Party concerned considers that the operation of Uniland's cement plant is an activity should be considered as an activity under paragraph 3 of annex I concerning the mineral industry.37 It considers that the expansion of the waste to be used for energy recovery in the cement plant permitted by the decision of 3 June 2010 is a "change or extension" of the above activity in accordance with paragraph 22 of annex I.38
+The communicant submits that the environmental permit allows for the use of 247 tons of solid urban waste per day and 127 tons of dried sewage sludge per day, totalling 374 tons of waste per day (i.e., more than 50 tons per day) and incineration of 15.58 tons per hour (i.e., more than 3 tons per hour). - 49.
+Paragraph 3 of annex I to the Convention includes installations for the production of cement clinker in rotary kilns with a production capacity exceeding 500 tons per day.
+The communicant submits that the environmental impact study establishes that Uniland's plant produces cement clinker in rotary kilns with a production capacity of 5,000 tons per day.42 - 50.
+With respect to paragraph 22 of annex I, the communicant alleges that a substantial modification of the activity of producing cement has taken place, and thus this paragraph is also triggered.43 - 51.
+The Party concerned considers that the operation of Uniland's cement plant should be considered as an activity under paragraph 3 of annex I concerning the mineral industry.
+44 It considers that the expansion of the waste to be used for energy recovery in the cement plant permitted by the decision of 3 June 2010 is a "change or extension" of the above activity in accordance with paragraph 22 of annex I. 45